 Chapter Annual Report

 Each year, in accordance with IRS regulations, the National Office of Alpha Lambda Delta requires that each chapter submit an annual report.
 This report only takes a few moments to complete and is available as an online form.
-The National Office will contact you regarding the completion and submission of the annual report during early spring of each year, the deadline for completing the report is May 10 of each year.
+The National Office will contact you regarding the completion and submission of the annual report during early spring of each year.
+The deadline for completing the report is May 10.